ppy/osu-wiki/news/2025/2025-02-18-community-choice-2024-results.md

 [![](/wiki/shared/news/2025-02-18-community-choice-2024-results/everlasting-eternity.jpg?1)](https://osu.ppy.sh/beatmapsets/2099753)

-Arguably a contender for ::Critical\1Star::{ user=3793196 }'s magnum opus, with the help of ::tyrcs::{ user=13026904 } and [Schopfer](https://osu.ppy.sh/users/11270477) [**Ludicin - Everlasting Eternity**](https://osu.ppy.sh/beatmapsets/2099753) quickly became one of the most admired 7K maps of the year despite being ranked during the lattermost quarter of 2024.
+Arguably a contender for ::Critical\1Star::{ user=3793196 }'s magnum opus, with the help of ::tyrcs::{ user=13026904 } and ::Schopfer::{ user=11270477 } [**Ludicin - Everlasting Eternity**](https://osu.ppy.sh/beatmapsets/2099753) quickly became one of the most admired 7K maps of the year despite being ranked during the lattermost quarter of 2024.

 For many, this is the epitome of 7K mapping when it comes to tiebreak-styled maps.
 It is an extremely challenging, full-flavour experience with plenty of variety to spare!
 With the help of ::RiceSS::{ user=8271436 }'s storyboard to bring the map to life, this was an unforgettable experience for the few able to withstand the gauntlet.